PRAB > News & Knowledge > Editorials > The Surprising Value in Fluid Recovery – Production Machining

 The Surprising Value in Fluid Recovery – Production Machining

-Rod Anthony - President of Anthony Screw Products
+Rod Anthony - President Of Anthony Screw Products

 Located in Burlington, Ontario, Canada, Anthony Screw Products Ltd. is a precision machining company that produces a range of custom parts including fittings, washers, nuts, bolts and pulley hubs.
 Company President Rod Anthony has more than 25 years of experience working in every position in the plant’s manufacturing process.